-Habitat for Humanity partners with government agencies, corporations, non-governmental organizations, and faith-based groups to build homes and hope.
-A year after devastating disasters such as the 7.2-magnitude Bohol earthquake and Typhoon Haiyan (locally known as Yolanda) both in November 2013, the Philippines was struck by Typhoons Hagupit (Ruby) and Seniang (Jangmi).
+Habitat for Humanity works with government agencies, corporations, non-governmental organizations, and faith-based groups to build homes and hope.
+A year after devastating disasters such as the 7.2-magnitude Bohol earthquake and Typhoon Haiyan (locally known as Yolanda) both in 2013, the Philippines was struck by Typhoons Hagupit (Ruby) and Jangmi (Seniang).
 Amid helping survivors to rebuild homes and hope, HFH Philippines has set its sights on reducing the total housing deficit in the country by 20 percent in 2020.
-As such, the “WeBuild” advocacy campaign was launched in December 2014 to reach out to donors, partners and volunteers across various sectors.
-Through the Habitat Online Champions, Habitat will also tap the power of social media to raise awareness of its work.
-International and local volunteers contribute time and labor while families also help build homes with their own hands.
+The official launch of the “WeBuild” campaign in January 2016 will enable HFH Philippines to reach out to even more donors, partners and volunteers across various sectors in achieving its organizational goals.
+HFH Philippines will further tap the power of social media in raising awareness of its work through the continuous support of its Online Champions.
+By working alongside families to build homes, international and local volunteers help to further Habitat’s mission to serve more families and create sustainable communities.

 Meet a Habitat family

 For a shack that she described as a “pigsty”, Rowena Donaire and her family had to pay 500 pesos (over US$10) a month in rent.
 “We had to live with the stench every single day.”
 She worked part-time by washing laundry while her husband had a job making hollow blocks at a construction supplies factory in Ormoc.
 Saving money was out of the question as their monthly earnings were barely enough to cover food, rent and their daughter’s education.